benjystanton/benjystanton.github.io/_posts/2020-10-24-weeknotes–series-04-episode-01.md

 ## Coronavirus

 This week we've been in isolation for various reasons.
 I had a test last weekend, but luckily after a few days, it turned out to be negative.
 More worryingly, there was a positive case in our youngest's nursery class.
 So they're in isolation until the middle of next week.
-It meant we couldn't really do much during out last week before Wales's firebreak lockdown thing.
+It meant we couldn't really do much during our last week before Wales's firebreak lockdown thing.

 ## Accessibility testing tools and techniques